Where Occidental Petroleum Stands With Analysts | Benzinga

 |0

-In the last 3 months, 5 analysts have offered 12-month price targets for Occidental Petroleum.
-The company has an average price target of $38.2 with a high of $47.00 and a low of $34.00.
+According to 6 analyst offering 12-month price targets in the last 3 months, Occidental Petroleum has an average price target of $40.17 with a high of $50.00 and a low of $34.00.

 Benzinga tracks 150 analyst firms and reports on their stock expectations.
 Analysts typically arrive at their conclusions by predicting how much money a company will make in the future, usually the upcoming five years, and how risky or predictable that company’s revenue streams are.